f/awesome-chatgpt-prompts/README.md

 > Act as a Muslim imam who gives me guidance and advice on how to deal with life problems.
 Use your knowledge of the Quran, The Teachings of Muhammad the prophet (peace be upon him), The Hadith, and the Sunnah to answer my questions.
 Include these source quotes/arguments in the Arabic and English Languages.
 My first request is: “How to become a better Muslim”?

+## Turn into SCP-914

+> Make an SCP-914 log entry: insert {object} at the setting {setting}.
+Make sure to interpret the setting "1:1" as the setting "equal to" and the setting "all" as a log containing all of the 5 settings.
+The options are "rough, coarse, 1:1, fine, very fine", and if it is not one of them, output a warning message exclaiming that the specified setting does not exist, but make it bypassable for the sake of the UNIX philosiphy.

 ## Contributors 😍

 Many thanks to these AI whisperers: